 Like they always say, you never want too many cooks in the kitchen.
 Bumping into each other as you’re trying to make a meal can be difficult (and annoying).
 Therefore, the best kitchen is a functional kitchen.
-And so you’ll want to make sure the way your new kitchen is set up allows for easy cooking, dining, cleaning, and navigating.
-So ask yourself these questions:
+And you’ll want to make sure the way your kitchen renovation project will set you up for easy cooking, dining, cleaning, and navigating.
+When planning your kitchen renovation, ask yourself these questions:

 - How many people are in the house and use the kitchen?

 - Do you plan to entertain a lot?

 - Do you want a kitchen island that allows for dining at the counter?